 Active Stanford employees, who have been authorized by their department for PCard use, may make purchases of eligible goods and services of $4,999 or less as long as the purchase does not require a signed agreement.
 PCards must not be used for transactions over $4,999 and split receipts are not permitted for transactions over the limit.
-Only eligible and direct business purchases may be charged to the PCard; personal purchases are strictly prohibited.
+Only eligible business purchases may be charged to the PCard; personal purchases are strictly prohibited.

 Unauthorized or inappropriate use of the Stanford Purchasing Card may result in disciplinary action for the cardholder/custodian or card user, which could include loss of credit card privileges and/or termination of employment.